sarahvoshall/RB120/RB120_Typora/02_classes_and_objects.md

 **Classes and Objects: Part 1**

 We use classes to create objects.
 In defining a class, we focus on states and behaviors.
 A class is a template for an object.
-It is a bluepring that describes the state and behavior that the objects of the class all share.
-Objects created at runtime from a class are called instances of the particular class.
+It is a blueprint that describes the state and behavior that the objects of the class all share.
+Objects created at runtime are called instances of the particular class.

 - **States** (variables) track attributes for individual objects. *Every object's state is unique.*
   - An object's attributes are the data items bundled inside that object.
 These items are also called instance variables.
 An instance variable is a variable defined in the class for which each object in the class has a separate copy.
-- **Behaviors** (methods) are what objects are capable of doing.
+- **Behaviors** (methods) are what objects are capable of doing. *Every instance of a class is similar in its shared behaviors.*

 *Instance variables keep track of a state and instance methods expose behavior for objects.* States (instance variables) allows objects of the same class to have unique attributes while sharing common behaviors (instance methods).

-- A **constructor** is a method that gets triggered whenever a new object is created.
+- A **constructor** is a method that gets triggered whenever an object is instantiated.
 (Whenever the `new` method is called upon the class.)
   - `initialize`: Calling `new` also calls `initialize`.
 You can pass arguments to `initialize` through `new`.
-Is `initialize` the only constructor in Ruby?
   - The constructor method in Ruby is `initialize`
   - The purpose of a constructor is to initiate the state of an object.
-Construtors do not return any values.
+Constructors do not return any values.
 - An **instance variable** is prepended by the `@` symbol, e.g., `@name`.
 It exists as long as the object instance exists.
 Instance variables are one of the ways that we tie data to objects.

 **Accessor** methods are shorthand for getter and setter methods.
 Use the `attr_accessor` to create getter and setter methods.